 The Dive Quirimba’s team is small and hugely passionate.
 The main aim at this top class activity center is customer service – professional divers make sure your Mozambique dive experience is the best and safest it can be.

 Lighthouses and ship wreck dives

 It is all about giving divers the unique opportunity to dive newly-discovered sites in some of the most beautiful coral reefs in Africa – without all the crowds.
-Try out the light house dive site off Ibo Island – dive off a long wall that covers an area of one square kilometre.
-Starting at seven metres deep, drift through large gardens of coral tables, soft corals, bucket corals and green tree corals.
+Try out the lighthouse dive site off Ibo Island – dive off a long wall that covers an area of one square kilometer.
+Starting at seven meters deep, drift through large gardens of coral tables, soft corals, bucket corals, and green tree corals.

-There are some wonderful shallow dives at the 19th century coal steamer wreck just north of the sandbank beach off Ibo.
+There are some wonderful shallow dives at the 19th-century coal steamer wreck just north of the sandbank beach off Ibo.
 Take a boat out to Matemo and Rolas Islands near Ibo, Cocoons, the fantastic Zala Banks at Mogundula Island.
-Ibo Island falls into the remarkable 1 500 square kilometre marine area of the Quirimbas National Park – 11 coral islands feature phenomenal vertical drop-offs, some up to 400 metres.
+Ibo Island falls into the remarkable 1 500 square kilometers marine area of the Quirimbas National Park – 11 coral islands feature phenomenal vertical drop-offs, some up to 400 meters.
 These walls are abundant with coral covered caves and tropical fish ranging from goldies to enormous Napoleon wrasse and game fish including kingfish, barracuda and Spanish mackerel.

 Divers need at least a week to discover the myriad dive sites in this region of northern Mozambique.